xplodwild/realmdefensecheat/README.md

 prompt inside the folder where you've downloaded the .exe.

 **Before running the command, start by Saving your game.
 Go into the game's settings, press the "Backup & Restore" button, then "Backup".
-Once the button go grey, you can run the command below.
+Once the button go grey, close the game by swiping it off your recents app.
+Then, you can run the command below.
 NOT DOING A SAVE MAY MAKE YOU LOOSE RECENT PROGRESS, OR ISSUES WITH YOUR ENTIRE PROGRESS, SO BE CAREFUL TO SAVE BEFORE RUNNING THE COMMAND!**

 Once your game is saved, run: